khamiltonuk/KristianKreativeKode/_posts/infinite-circle-ripple.md

 We will need display lots of circles at once to generate this effect, we will use object oriented programming to do so.
 We will define an class called `Ring` it will accept three props, the `x` position, `y` position, and the circle `radius`.
+This Class will be instantiated/used multiple times to make our multiple rings.
-The `Ring` class will contain one method/function called `draw()` which we will call in the draw function.
+The `Ring` class will contain one method/function called `draw()` which we will then call in the draw function.
 I would also like you to remove the white default fill of the circle by calling the [`noFill()`](https://p5js.org/reference/#/p5/noFill) function inside the draw function.
-The [`noFill()`](https://p5js.org/reference/#/p5/noFill) function is a function from p5.js which will remove the fill colour from any aliment leaving only the outline.
+The [`noFill()`](https://p5js.org/reference/#/p5/noFill) function is a function from p5.js which will remove the fill colour leaving only the outline.

 ```js
 function setup() {